Old Oak Family Farms - Click to go home

 HOW DO I GET MY PRODUCE?

 Every week, our produce is picked and immediately delivered to local drop off sites, where members pick up their shares.
 This arrangement is ecologically sound because it reduces the long-distance trucking involved in much of today's produce delivery.
 In addition, all the produce is organically grown; this method of growing food is healthier and more environmentally sustainable for the consumer, agricultural worker, and the land itself.
+There is also an option of delivery service to your home for an additional fee.

 WHY DO WE PAY IN ADVANCE?